In Essentials Unity

 Though commonly attributed to Augustine, it was apparently first stated by the 17th-century Lutheran Rupertus Meldenius (a.k.a.
 Peter Meiderlin).

-It became the rallying cry of the Moravians, who had a wonderful missionary zeal but retained such Romanist heresies as infant baptism and an ordained priesthood and who promoted unity above the absolute truth of God’s Word for the objective of “revival.”
+It became the rallying cry of the Moravians, who had a wonderful missionary zeal but retained such Romanist heresies as infant baptism and an ordained priesthood and who promoted unity above the absolute truth of God’s Word for the purpose of “revival.”

 The “in non-essentials liberty” principle was adopted by the fundamentalist movement of the 20th century.
 Fundamentalism focused on a unity built around “the fundamentals of the faith” while downplaying “minor issues.”
 The pragmatic objective was to create the largest possible united front against theological modernism and for evangelism and world missions.